ZhangGWU/Guide_to_ddRAD/README.md

 perl ../RunParseFork.pl x*
 ```
 [RunParseFork.pl](RunParseFork.pl) is attached in the depository.
 You want to include your bash headers in your own file.
+Here you also want to make sure parallel (Parallel::ForkManager) is running

 #### Get individual ID file
 ```